 Operator Meaning Insertion The best insertion movement that move a client from its position and inserts to another position in the same route.
-Swap This operator finds the best permutation movement that swaps the locations of two client within a route 3-Opt 3-Opt moves some sub route to different position in the same route.
+Swap This operator finds the best permutation movement that swaps the locations of two client within a 3-Opt route 14 3-Opt moves some sub route to different position in the same route.
 For the example, three links (pair of nodes) are removed and replaced by three other links.
 2-opt This operator tries to find the best two-opt movement that swaps pairs of links in the same route.

 Table 4.
-Intra-route structures employed in 1 local search ste p of the algorithm
+Intra-route structures employed in local search step of the algorithm